 If a website shows your browser a certificate from a recognised CA, your browser will determine the site to be genuine (a shows a closed padlock icon).
 And as noted earlier, Extended Validation Certificates (EVs) are an attempt to improve trust in these SSL certificates.

-This is a free and open source browser extension developed by a collaboration between The Tor Project and the Electronic Frontier Foundation.
+This is a free and open source browser extension developed by a collaboration between and the Electronic Frontier Foundation.
 Once installed, HTTPS Everywhere uses “clever technology to rewrite requests to these sites to HTTPS.”

 If an HTTPS connection is available, the extension will try to connect you securely to the website via HTTPS, even if this is not performed by default.
 If no HTTPS connection is available at all, you will connect via regular insecure HTTP.